Reactivity

 </script>

-Feature Reactivity
+Plugin Reactivity

 <script>

-// The UI automatically updates when visibility changes
+// UI updates automatically when visibility changes

 function toggleAgeColumn() {